bongiozzo/musica_mustdie/output/band_theprovenance.md

 # The Provenance

-Дискография
+## Дискография

-"25th Hour; Bleeding" 2001, Black Metal
+### "25th Hour; Bleeding" 2001, Black Metal

+1. Deluded Into Delirium
+2. For Whom I Bleed
+3. Shut Down
+4. Ignominy Embodied
+5. 25th Hour; Bleeding
+6. Frequencynic
+7. All Of Reality
+8. Listening
+9. Painted A Life

+Recorded and mixed at Boiler Room Studios between Thursday 17th of February and Sunday 16th of April in the year 2000.
+Engineered by Tobias Martinsson, Joel Lindell and Joakim Rosйn.
+Mixed by Tobias Martinsson.
+Mastered at Mastering Room by Gцran Finnberg.

-"Still At Arms Length" 2003, Black Metal
+### "Still At Arms Length" 2003, Black Metal

+1. Climbing Ideals
+2. Tearful, Bitter, Broken
+3. Carousel Of Descent
+4. The Ardbeg Experience
+5. Mimic
+6. At Random Choose
+7. World Of Hurt
+8. At Arms Length

+Recorded at Oral Majority Recordings by Roberto Laghi, assisted by Hans Asteberg, between June 7th and July 2nd 2002.
+Mastered at Digitalfabriken by Kenneth Svensson.

+Emma Hellstrum - Vocals, Flute, Hammond and Keyboards Tobias Martinsson - Vocals, Guitars
+Joel Lindell - Drums, Lyrics
+Joakim Rosen - Lead Guitar
+Jonnie Alakopsa Tall - Bass

+Additional musicians:
+   Roberto Laghi - Oriental guitars
+   Hans Asteberg - Kashmir strings

-"How Would You Like To Be Spat At" 2005, Gothic
+### "How Would You Like To Be Spat At" 2005, Gothic

+1. WoH II Tsc
+2. Heroine
+3. Catching scarlet in the sun
+4. How would you like to be spat at
+5. Some gossip on stealing a spouse
+6. Going down
+7. Considering the gawk, the drool, the bitch and the fool
+8. Kick you so hard
+9. About a whore, about a kill
+10. Speeding to get by

-"Red Flags" 2006, Alternative
+### "Red Flags" 2006, Alternative

 ## Отношения с другими группами